-5.5.
-Monitoring and review period following a stage 2 capability meeting
+5.5 Monitoring and review period following a stage 2 capability meeting

 A performance monitoring and review period will follow the stage 2 formal capability meeting.
 At the end of the review period a letter will be sent to the employee advising either:

-- that performance has improved to a satisfactory level and no further action will be taken - that substantial but insufficient improvement has been made and the review period will be extended - that insufficient improvement has been made and the matter will be progressed to a stage 3 capability meeting.
+- that performance has improved to a satisfactory level and no further action will be taken. - that substantial but insufficient improvement has been made and the review period will be extended. - that insufficient improvement has been made and the matter will be progressed to a stage 3 capability meeting.

-Formal support will continue at all stages and informal feedback meetings should be arranged to enable regular updates on performance.
+Formal support will continue at all stages and informal feedback meetings should be held to enable regular updates on performance.

-5.6.
-Stage 3 - formal capability meeting (dismissal stage)
+5.6 Stage 3 - formal capability meeting (dismissal stage)

-Where dismissal is a possible outcome, a panel of three appropriate individuals, who have had no prior involvement, will normally hear the case.
+Where dismissal is a possible outcome, it will be heard by an appropriate individual or a panel of appropriate individuals, who have had no prior involvement, will normally hear the case.
 Where this is impracticable, or would cause unreasonable delays, a panel of two individuals may hear the case.